Frezyx/talker/docs/site/src/guide/talker.md

 ## Setup
 First of all you need to [setup talker for dart](../guide/get-started)

-## Methods
-Talker have logging and error/exception handling methods

 ## Logging

  - **log()**  Default log method.
 You can pass all custom arguments.